Michxz312/problematic-internet-use/README.md

 - We divide into different subsets: elementary, middle school student, and college students

-Final result is in the initial_eda_workbook.ipynb
+Final result is in the Logistic_Regression.ipynb